Frequently Asked Questions

 4:30-6:30pm Teaching skills and practice

 Plus regular breaks and opportunities for tea and discussion with your teachers and fellow students.
+Some days we finish earlier and on certain trainings we have break days scheduled for home study.

 Do I receive a certificate when I have completed the course?